elimc/jumpstart-vvv/README.md

 ### The Future of jumpstart VVV

+* Get Gulp's browsersync to work with Vagrant.
-Sooo many things ...
+* Sooo many things ...
 Virtual Machines are a very active development area.